California Car Insurance

 What are California auto insurance laws?

 Driving without auto insurance isn’t just risky, it’s illegal.
 You need proof of liability insurance to even register your car, and you must carry proof of insurance coverage with you at all times when driving.
 If you can’t prove that you have auto liability insurance, you may be subject to fines, a suspended driver’s license, and/or an impounded car.
+And if you cause an accident while driving without coverage, the other driver can sue you for damages.

 What are California's minimum car insurance requirements?